Following the Government’s roadmap announcement, we are pleased to share our plans for welcoming you back to the Beaulieu River

 Step 4 – no earlier than 21st June

 We appreciate how important it is for you to have a safe and enjoyable visit and are taking extra steps to keep you and our team safe.
 Please help us by following these guidelines:

-- If you or anyone in your household is showing symptoms such as a cough, fatigue, fever, headache or muscle aches, you must not visit the river or yacht harbour.
+- If you or anyone in your household is showing symptoms such as a cough, fatigue, fever, loss of taste/smell, you must not visit the river or Yacht Harbour.